B59-CloudDevOps/Expense-App/002-mysql.md

  Version of the MySQL to be installed is also an input from the developer.
 ```

-CentOS-8 Comes with MySQL 8 Version by default, However our application needs MySQL 5.7.
+RHEL 9 Comes with MySQL 8 Version by default, However our application needs MySQL 5.7.
 So lets disable MySQL 8 version

 ```
     # dnf module disable mysql -y